HeartOfIrons/Delta/README.md

   We welcome contribution towards Delta.
 If you'd like to contribute, you can follow these steps!

   1. Fork the repository (Delta)
-  2. Create a new branch for your feature or bug fix;
+  2. Create a new branch for your feature or bug fix.
   ```bash
   git checkout -b feature/your-feature
   ```